J-Roel/jeremy-jekyll/_posts/portfolio/2016-06-01-website-examples.markdown

 permalink: /website-demos/
 categories: portfolio
 image:	galvanize-eats.png
 description: Backend, Databases, OpenCV.
 I like to tackle any programming problem and learn new tech.
 But I enjoy the front-end user experience the most.
 Being creative, awesome CSS, and making functional eye-candy is something I could do every day.
-Here are some random examples of my work.
+Here are some examples of class projects, older work, and new ideas.
 ---

 <div class="row">